hyrsh/hyrsh/README.md

 I work fulltime in corporate IT and always end up with these titles:

-- Technical architect
+- Technical architect (design of distributed solutions)
-- System architect
+- System architect (mostly distributed systems)
-- Infrastructure architect
+- Infrastructure architect (from DC layout to machines, network, storage)
-- Cloud engineer
+- Cloud engineer (all major hyperscaler)
-- System engineer
+- System engineer (mostly Linux solutions, rarely embedded)
-- Kubernetes expert
+- Kubernetes expert (using K8S since 2017 in version 1.5)
-- Linux expert
+- Linux expert (only an admin, no kernel developer)
+-- vim > emacs, low-latency > mainline, sed/awk <3
-- Security engineer
+- Security engineer (application, system and infrastructure security)

 I am focused on cluster and distributed systems in corporate/enterprise environments and sometimes I like to code in C, C++, Golang (or recently Flutter).
 Since I have a strong infrastructure and administrator background I do a lot of automizing and scripting.